Skip to content

 STS

-A single ship-to-shore crane failure can reduce berth throughput by 30-40% and delay vessel departures
+One ship-to-shore crane failure can drop berth throughput 30 to 40% and delay vessel departures

-When a STS crane goes down, containers stack up on the vessel, yard tractors idle, and the terminal operating system tries to reroute moves to adjacent cranes that are already at capacity.
-The vessel misses its window, and the cascading delay ripples through the next three port calls.
+When a STS crane goes down, containers stack on the vessel, yard tractors idle, and the terminal OS tries to reroute moves to neighbors already at capacity.
+The vessel misses its window.
+The delay ripples through the next three port calls.

 NaCl

-Salt air and marine spray corrode electrical connections, structural steel, and control systems at 3-5x the rate of inland installations
+Salt air corrodes electrical connections, steel, and control systems at 3-5x the inland rate

-Equipment that would last 25 years inland lasts 12-15 years in a marine environment.
-Switchgear contacts corrode, cable insulation degrades, and structural fasteners weaken — all on an accelerated timeline that standard lifecycle curves do not reflect.
+Equipment that lasts 25 years inland lasts 12-15 in a marine environment.
+Switchgear contacts corrode, cable insulation degrades, and fasteners weaken on an accelerated timeline standard lifecycle curves do not reflect.

 Shore